IGVF-DACC/igvf-metadata-submitter/README.md

 vi .clasp.json
 ```

-Deploy a new script to the spreadsheet
+Deploy a new script to the spreadsheet.
 ```bash
 npm run deploy
 ```